 - Intelligent routing.
 The load balancer routes requests to backends within a region based on configurable target capacities.

 - Port remapping.
 The port used by the load balancer's forwarding rule does not have to match the port used when making connections to its backends.
 For example, the forwarding rule could use TCP port 80, while the connection to the backends could use TCP port 8080.

 - Listening on any port.
 You can configure the load balancer's forwarding rule to listen on any port you choose.

 - Locality policies.
 Within a backend instance group or network endpoint group, you can configure how requests are distributed to member instances or endpoints.

 - Global access.
 When global access is enabled, clients from any region can access the load balancer and its backends.

-The following diagram shows the Google Cloud resources required for an internal regional TCP proxy load balancer.
+The following diagram shows the Google Cloud resources required for regional internal proxy Network Load Balancers.

 In the diagram above, the proxy-only

 that Google uses to run Envoy proxies on your behalf.
 You must create a